 With this deployment mode, the cluster automatically keeps specific rows and all the table shards (known as tablets) in the specified region.
 In addition to complying with data sovereignty requirements, you also get low-latency access to data from users in the region while maintaining transactional consistency semantics.

 In YugabyteDB Managed, a partition-by-region cluster consists initially of a primary region where all tables that aren't geo-partitioned (that is, don't reside in a tablespace) reside, and any number of additional regions where you can store partitioned data, whether it's to reduce latencies or comply with data sovereignty requirements.
 Tablespaces are automatically placed in all the regions.

 Resilience: Clusters with geo-partitioned tables are resilient to zone-level failures when the nodes in each region are deployed in different zones of the region.

 Consistency: Because this deployment model has a single cluster that is spread out across multiple geographies, all writes are synchronously replicated to nodes in different zones of the same region, thus maintaining strong consistency.

-Latency: Because all the shard replicas are pinned to zones in a single region, read and write overhead is minimal and latency is low.
-To insert rows or make updates to rows pinned to a particular region, the cluster needs to touch only shard replicas in the same region.
+Latency: Because all the tablet replicas are pinned to zones in a single region, read and write overhead is minimal and latency is low.
+To insert rows or make updates to rows pinned to a particular region, the cluster needs to touch only tablet replicas in the same region.

 - Tables that have data that needs to be pinned to specific geographic regions to meet data sovereignty requirements

-- Low latency reads and writes in the region the data resides in
+- Low latency reads and writes in the region where the data resides

 - Strongly consistent reads and writes